 There are guidance notes and fees attached to the form at the top of this page and you can select the level of advice you require, as well as any specialist advice you may also want.

-If an application is submitted that fails to address any issue highlighted by officers, it is likely that it will be refused without further discussion with the applicant or their agent.
+If a planning application is submitted that fails to address any issue highlighted by Officers during pre-application discussions, it is likely that it will be refused without further discussion with the applicant or their agent.